 Fishing Within the City of Wichita

-The waters in this pamphlet* have been opened to public fishing through the cooperative efforts between local governments and the Department of Wildlife and Parks.
+The waters in this area have been opened to public fishing through cooperative efforts between local governments and the Department of Wildlife and Parks.
 All state fishing regulations apply and, in addition, some waters may require special permits.
-Some lakes may also have restrictions on the hours they are open to angling and have more restrictive creel limits than state regulations**.
+Some lakes may also have restrictions on the hours they are open to angling and have more restrictive creel limits than state regulations.
 There may be special length limitations in effect on these lakes, so read the signs at the park entrances.

 Most of these waters receive biweekly stocking of channel catfish from April through September.
 Rainbow trout are released during the cooler months on a biweekly stocking schedule (October 15 through April 1) at KDOT East Lake and in Big Slough Creek.
 Most trout are harvested before water temperatures warm to lethal levels.